saw24033/edw/PROJECT_SUMMARY.md

 3. "Where does R103 depart from at Houghton Rake toward Willowfield?"
    Expected: "Platform 2"

+4. "Which platform does R045 at Benton Bridge depart toward Benton?" (v3.4 test)
+   Expected: "Platform 3 (toward Stepford Victoria)" or "Platform 3"
 ```

-All three should return **specific platform numbers**, not generic ranges.
+All should return **specific platform numbers with direction indicators** where applicable.

 ---